Tom Miller

 SENIOR RESEARCH FELLOW

 Professor Miller has several ongoing research projects on various topics in small-dollar loans.
-His current research now includes projects on payday loans and on small-dollar installment loans.
+He and his co-authors recently published a study of the effects of the 36 percent all-in interest rate cap in Illinois.
+His current research now includes projects on payday loans and pawn transactions.

 Miller received his Ph.D. in finance from the University of Washington (Seattle) and his Bachelor’s and Master’s degrees in applied economics from Montana State University.
 In his off hours, he enjoys playing jazz and blues on the tenor saxophone.